A scientific model is a simplification of reality used to predict the behaviour of a real-life

 device by estimating the output in different scenarios.

-To built this model, we used MATLAB’s add-on application, SimBiology.
-SimBiology is a tool designed for systems biology; this is, mathematical analysis of biological systems.
+To build this model, we used MATLAB’s add-on application, SimBiology.
+SimBiology is a tool designed for systems biology; this is mathematical analysis of biological systems.
 This app allows building models interactively with a graphical interface in addition to the traditional method of programming with MATLAB-language.
-The graphical interface of SimBiology, referred as block diagram editor, allows building complicated biological systems visually.
+The graphical interface of SimBiology, referred to as block diagram editor, allows building complicated biological systems visually.
 Thus, it requires little to no programming experience to be able to build a mathematical model.

 System and Reactions

-in the cell, it binds to the plasmid in the PmphR promoter, repressing the expression of
+protein in the cell, it binds to the pMphR promoter, repressing the expression of egfp.
+If

 After the macrolide molecules have entered the cell, they can bind to the repressor MphR, which is controlled by a constitutive promoter about which we will discuss later.
 This reaction results in the derepression of egfp expression: